dtmnash/EMIT-8250/swa/slides/lecture-AC/include/assurance-case-exercise.md

 class: middle
 # Step 5
-## Submit link to a markdown report
+## Submit the diagram
+- Download/Export the final diagram
-- Submit the link on Canvas
+- Submit the diagram on Canvas
-- One submission per team
-- Due Date: See Canvas